PORTLAND ART MUSEUM POSTER PROJECT

 Psychedelic Rock Poster Art of the 60’s

-I designed and drew this poster by hand to promote an exhibit at the Portland Art Museum titled "Psychedelic Rock Poster Art of the 60's".
-I was inspired by the artists of the era who used vibrant color, fluid typography, and surreal portraiture to draw viewers into the piece and encourage them to engage with the elements
+I was asked to make a poster for the Portland Art Museum “Psychedelic Rock Poster Art of the 60s” exhibit.
+I dove into the art of the era.
+I was inspired by the artists who used vibrant color, fluid typography, and surreal portraiture to draw viewers into the piece.
+It really encouraged people to engage with the elements.
+I wound up drawing and designing it all by hand first, then translated it into a digital form.

 process work